 One of the biggest trades in National Hockey History went down on this date as two heated rivals swapped star players.
 Also, Nov.
-7 has seen some of the best players to ever skate in Detroit have big moments and multiple defensemen have big nights on the scoresheet.
+7 has seen some of the best players to skate in Detroit have big moments, and multiple defensemen have big nights on the scoresheet.
+The THW time machine is fired up and ready to take us back through the years to relive all the great memories.

 Esposito Opens on Broadway